MarharytaFilipovych/OINK/README.md

 - Keep names singular (not plural)
 - Always wrap structure names in `🐖`

+### String Usage
+- Use strings for user prompts and messages
+- Keep strings concise and clear
+- Use escape sequences for formatting when needed

 ### Block Formatting
 ```piglang
 # SAVE condition #